If your sales are starting to plateau or decline, you have to develop a new strategy to get a cash injection into the business.

 The Sephora Beauty Insider program is one of the best examples of this type of loyalty system:

 It’s a simple concept.
 Anyone can sign up for free to be an Insider member.
-This free membership comes with perks like a birthday reward and free beauty classes.
+This free membership includes perks like a birthday reward and free beauty classes.

 Once an Insider member spends $350 in a calendar year, they get bumped up to VIB status.
-VIB customers have access to all the Insider benefits plus a couple of extra advantages.
+VIB customers have access to all the Insider benefits plus some extra advantages.

-If you’ve got a VIB card, you’ll also get a gift each month and a free custom makeover once a year.
+If you’ve got a VIB card, you’ll also get a monthly gift and a free custom makeover once a year.

 Sephora’s best customers can become Rouge members.
-This status is only for people who spend more than $1,000 a year.
+This status is only for people spending over $1,000 a year.
 It’s an elite club.

 Rouge rewards members get free two-day shipping on all their purchases, unlimited custom makeovers, and invitations to private beauty events.
 Sephora even has certain products that they sell only to Rouge rewards members.